campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-09-15-15-25-37
+- Updated eleTabs to use eleCards as a base with Tab Buttons in the Header and Tab Content in the Body.
+- Updated strLoremIpsum to be able to generate more than 69 words.

 2025-09-14-16-44-25
 - Updated eleCard and eleTabs to default to auto overflow, resizeable, and an Expand Button.
 - Started process of moving cardExpandButton from \xan\modules to \xan\element.